What Juices And How Much To Drink During A Juice Fast?

 When you juice fast, you have to make a conscious effort to drink enough fluid throughout the day.
-The key to juice fasting is hydration with all the natural minerals.
+The key to juice fasting is hydration with all the natural vitamins, minerals and enzymes.
 So, what helps with hydration, and how much is enough?

 Hydration Is KEY

-For “meal times” (breakfast, lunch and dinner), it is very normal to drink about 17-27 oz (approx. 500ml to 800ml) each time in place of a solid food meal, and it can be quite filling.
+For “meal times” (breakfast, lunch and dinner) during a juice fast, it is very normal to drink about 17-27 oz (approx. 500ml to 800ml) each time in place of a solid food meal, and it can be quite filling.
 Drink your juice slowly and enjoy the taste, don’t gulp it down.
 Drink only as much as your body can take at any one time, comfortably.
 Listen to your body, it will tell you when it wants more, or if it’s got enough.

 As a general rule, most juice fasters drink somewhere between one and three quarts of juices a day (approximately one to three liters a day).
-This is in addition to other fluids — water, broth and herbal teas.
+This is in addition to other fluids—water, broths and herbal teas.

-Vary the types of juices you drink throughout your fast, so that you receive a wide range of nutrients that your body needs.
+Vary the types of juices you drink throughout your fast especially during extended juice fasts, so that you receive a wide range of nutrients that your body needs.
 But tend to take more vegetable (green) juices than fruit juices.

 In between meals, continue to drink juices alternating with pure drinking water.
 It is fine if you keep going to the washroom as this allows your body to flush out the unwanted wastes from your body.
 Juice fasting is also about keeping your body alkaline.
 You achieve this by drinking fresh juices.
 Don’t make the mistake of going the “artificial way” of drinking alkaline water.
 Alkaline water may help in the short-term but can be harmful in the long run.
 Read more about what type of water to drink.